Healthy Homes Assessment Alicetown

 Alicetown Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Alicetown and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required to all Alicetown and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Property managers and landlords must keep records of their conformance with all Healthy Homes Standard that apply or will be applied to an apartment rental.

 From July 1st 2021

-• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers should ensure their rental properties comply according to Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes